-In 2014, Colorado’s law regarding driver’s license reinstatement for repeat DUI offenders and individuals who refused to take a chemical test following their DUI arrest was revised to allow for early reinstatement under certain circumstances.
-If you are eligible for early reinstatement, upon applying for and being granted early reinstatement, you will receive an ignition interlock-restricted license requiring the use of an ignition interlock device while driving.
-It is important to note that early reinstatement eligibility always requires the applicant and driver to install ignition interlock in every vehicle they own and will drive and to comply with an SR22 requirement.
-You cannot take advantage of early reinstatement without ignition interlock or SR22.
+Colorado law regarding driver’s license reinstatement for repeat DUI offenders and individuals who refused to take a chemical test following their DUI arrest was revised to allow for early reinstatement under most circumstances.
+If you are eligible, upon applying for and being granted early reinstatement, you will receive an ignition interlock-restricted license requiring the use of an ignition interlock device.
+It is important to note that early reinstatement eligibility always requires the driver to install ignition interlock in every vehicle they own and will drive, and to comply with an SR22 requirement.
+You cannot take advantage of early reinstatement without ignition interlock and SR22 insurance.

 Additionally, if Colorado takes a restraint action against your driving privilege, you must go through the reinstatement process before your privilege to drive becomes valid.
 You cannot simply wait out or serve your revocation or suspension period.
 You must also go through the reinstatement process before you can legally drive again, even if you are a resident of another state.
 Colorado will place a hold in the National Driver Register and that hold is indefinite and will not be lifted until you have met and submitted all the reinstatement requirements imposed by the state of Colorado.
 Failure to do so will cause you problems renewing your license or being issued a license in Colorado and in all other states,.

 How to Apply for Early Reinstatement of Your Driver’s License

 In order to qualify for early reinstatement from a DUI revocation, you must be:

 - At least 21 years of age or older at the time of the violation that caused the restraint, and

 There are several reinstatement requirements that you will need to satisfy and steps you need to take in order to obtain an interlock-restricted license in Colorado.
 For example, you may need to do all of the following before applying for a restricted license: